dev-null-and-associates/cuddly-rotary-phone/Proposal.md

 https://github.com/corazawaf/coraza

 ## Hypothetical operational environment 🖥️
-- Medium-sized enterprise
-- Employee-only websites
-- Customer facing websites
-- Public-access websites
 We will be using a medium-sized corporate enterprise as our operational environment.
 In this enterprise, there is an on-site technology team that creates the majority of the company's websites / web applications.
 Everything else is sourced as COTS systems.
 All of the web applications can be grouped into three different audiences: employee-only, customer-facing, and public access.
 This is important because each audience should only get access to the information relevant to their needs: business sensitive information (employee information, business data, etc), customer data (including orders and bank account information), or only the generic marketing and customer sign-up portals.

 ## Systems Engineering view in the hypothetical environment context 🌌

 ## Perceived threats in the operational environment 🌵
+- Web application vulnerabilities
+    - SQL Injections
+    - Data sanitization
+    - CSRF
+- Different levels of security when it comes to home-grown applications vs COTS

 ## Current security features ✈️